Physical Layer Deception as a Stackelberg Game: Strategy Regimes, Equilibrium, and Robust Design: Problem Setup

 When the cipherer is deactivated, \emph{Alice} transmits the plaintext without encryption, i.e., $m=p$.
-To prevent \emph{Eve} from inferring the status of the cipherer based on the received signal power, \emph{Alice} simultaneously transmits a litter sequence $k\subscript{NULL}$.
+To prevent \emph{Eve} from inferring the cipherer status, \emph{Alice} simultaneously transmits a \emph{dummy sequence} (hereafter called a \emph{litter sequence}) $k\subscript{NULL}$ that occupies the key channel, making the transmission indistinguishable from the encrypted case.

-\revise{}{It is important to emphasize that the codebook $\mathbb{S}$ must be carefully designed such that both the plaintext and the ciphertext are valid elements within it.
-The encryption process effectively maps the original plaintext to another legitimate message in the same codebook.
-This design serves as a fundamental prerequisite for achieving deception.
-When \emph{Eve} fails to decode the key and consequently assumes that \emph{Alice} is transmitting a random sequence, \emph{Eve} will naturally interpret the ciphertext as the original message.
-Since both the plaintext and ciphertext belong to the same codebook and each carries plausible semantic meaning, \emph{Eve} has no reason to question the authenticity of the received message.}
+{The codebook $\mathbb{S}$ must be designed such that both the plaintext and the ciphertext are valid elements within it.
+If \emph{Eve} fails to decode the key, she interprets the ciphertext as the original message.
+Since both are valid codebook entries with plausible semantic meaning, \emph{Eve} has no reason to question authenticity.
+As a concrete example, for $\mathcal{S}=2$ the codebook contains two messages and a single key bit flips between them; for larger $\mathcal{S}$, any permutation cipher on $\mathbb{S}$ indexed by $k$ satisfies the requirement.}

 We consider a worst-case scenario in which the eavesdropper has full knowledge of the \ac{pld} mechanisms, and the modulation and channel coding schemes are publicly known and shared among \emph{Alice}, \emph{Bob}, and \emph{Eve}.
-This assumption represents a specific type of real-world security threat—such as a breached database or a malicious insider—where the eavesdropper possesses the same level of system knowledge as the legitimate receiver.
+This models threats such as a breached database or malicious insider.